delphinus/open-official-doc.nvim/README.md

 With this plugin, you can open pages in [Documentation - Neovim](https://neovim.io/doc/) when you are reading helps in Neovim.

 I've borrowed this idea from an article: [NeovimのヘルプからNeovim docsを参照する](https://zenn.dev/kyoh86/articles/693909b1798383).
-I found some cases not to work this script, so fixed them and made up to this plugin.
+I found some cases not to work with this script, so fixed them and made up to this plugin.

 ## How to use